Prem Akkaraju

-Prem Akkaraju is the founder of Weta Cloud – which sold to Unity Software on November 9, 2021, for $1.625 billion – and CEO of Wētā FX (formerly named Weta Digital).
+Prem Kumar Akkaraju is the founder of Weta Cloud – which sold to Unity Software on November 9, 2021, for $1.625 billion – and ex-CEO of Wētā FX (formerly named Weta Digital).
+He is currently CEO at Stability AI.

 Wētā FX is a VFX and animation studio with over 1,500 staff and six Academy Awards, ten Academy Sci-Tech Awards and six visual effects BAFTA Awards.
 Some of Weta Digital's most notable works include Lord of the Rings, Avatar, Avatar sequels, The Hobbit, Avengers: Infinity Wars, Avengers: End Game, Game of Thrones, Space Force, Mulan and King Kong.

 Executive producer

 Akkaraju was an executive producer of the 2021 Oscar-nominated feature film The White Tiger.
 The film is based on the 2008 Man Booker Award-winning book of the same title.
 Other executive producers of the film include Priyanka Chopra, Ava DuVernay, Ramin Bahrani and Mukul Deora.
 The White Tiger released on Netflix worldwide on January 22, 2021.